VenezianoMauro/prueba-tecnica/README.md

 ### Part 2: Debug Database Constraint (15-20 min)

 **The Bug**: Try to start a session on a machine that a player has used before.
-You'll get a constraint error.

 **Steps to reproduce**:
 1. End the active session (once you implement Part 1)